s10r-de/ac-toolbox/README.md

 They trust in Cloud Services but it would be foolish to blindly trust it will be always there.

-There are some risks, like the Company behind AC will get bankrupt or the system gets hacked or the datacenter burns down etc.
+There are some risks, like the Company behind AC will get bankrupt or the system gets hacked or the data center burns down etc.

 Other requirement is by partners.
 They need, by law, need backups of their whole communication what is stored inside AC.